dm03514/bcrypt-worker/README.md

 ### SLO
-All requests complete < 100ms.
+- All requests complete < 100ms.
+  - In order to monitor the duration each HTTP request is measured
+  - We can then alert if any
 - Availabibilty
    -
 The HTTP Request